docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Use ``AEGP_GetStreamGroupingType`` and ``AEGP_GetDynamicStreamFlags`` to identify the stream before attempting to use functions which only work on certain stream types.

-Also note that, often, you can simply use `AEGP_StreamSuite <#_bookmark625>`__ calls to work with dynamic streams.
+Also note that, often, you can simply use :ref:`Stream Suite <aegps/aegp-suites.stream-suite>` calls to work with dynamic streams.
 On the other hand, only those functions specific to dynamic streams are in this suite.

 AEGP_DynamicStreamSuite4
 ********************************************************************************